 The Foreign Investment in Real Property Tax Act (FIRPTA) was enacted in 1980 in order to impose a tax withholding requirement on foreign persons disposing of U.S. real property interests (USRPI).
-If you are a foreign person with investments in U.S. real estate, or are considering investing in U.S. real estate, here are things you need to know about FIRPTA.
+If you are a foreign person with investments in U.S. real estate, or are purchasing real estate from a foreign seller, here are things you need to know about FIRPTA.

 Why was FIRPTA Passed?

 Unlike U.S. persons who are taxed on worldwide income, foreign persons are only subject to tax on income that is effectively connected (ECI) with U.S. trade or business.
-Foreigners are also taxed on certain fixed income known as FDAP.
+Foreigners are also taxed on certain fixed, determinable, annual, or periodical income known as FDAP.

-When a foreign person disposes of U.S. real property, any resulting gain from the sale is considered effectively connected income and is taxable in the U.S. It would be difficult to enforce U.S. tax law against a foreign person that does not reside in the U.S. There would be little the IRS could do enforce voluntary tax compliance against an individual that does not reside in the U.S. In order to ensure tax compliance, FIRPA was created to require a mandatory tax withholding for foreign persons that disposes of U.S. real property.
+When a foreign person disposes of U.S. real property, any resulting gain from the sale is considered effectively connected income and is taxable in the U.S. It would be difficult to enforce U.S. tax law against a foreign person that does not reside in the U.S. In order to ensure tax compliance, FIRPA was created to require a mandatory tax withholding for foreign persons that dispose of U.S. real property.
+This requirement is imposed on the U.S. buyer or purchaser in the transaction.

 How are Taxes Withheld Under FIRPTA?